guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 The format is a command separated list of patterns between double quotes.

-Null and empty values are natively takin in charge when the backend processes the events.
+Null and empty values are natively taken in charge when the backend processes the events.

 Blocklist for threat objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**You can define a list of patterns that cannot be accepted for a threat object, if the threat objet matches any of the patterns in the block list, it will not be added to the risk event.**
+**You can define a list of patterns that cannot be accepted for a threat object, if the threat object matches any of the patterns in the block list, it will not be added to the risk event.**

-To do this, either make the application to be visible (it is not visible by default) and go in Configuration / Advanced configuration, or configure it trough a local configuration file:
+To do this, either make the application to be visible (it is not visible by default) and go in Configuration / Advanced configuration, or configure it through a local configuration file:

 *local/ta_risk_superhandler_settings.conf*